-Leah Zeger’s upcoming album “Plans Change" is a who’s who of LA studio musicians.
+Leah Zeger’s album “Plans Change" is a who’s who of LA studio musicians.
 The songs are fun, quirky and sometimes self deprecating, through it all the musicality is top notch.
 It features guest artists like Steve Vai and David Grisman as well as members of Cleto and the Cletones.
 Nine original compositions and a haunting cover Stevie Wonder’s “Cause We’ve Ended as Lovers”.
 Other highlights include “The Wombat (feat Steve Vai)”, “Tough Love” and the auto-biographical “Do It Yourself”.

 As Leah says, "This album is representative of my lifelong struggle to overcome self doubt and negativity."

 "Maybe It’s You" and "Cause We’ve Ended as Lovers" (Stevie Blacke’s and my first collaboration which led to a full album) are mourning a past relationship.

 "Maybe It’s You" has children’s voices at the end.
 We are all vulnerable children in relationships, constantly learning lessons from each one.
 I feel that my idol, Joni Mitchell comes out in this song.
 The line I’m most proud of is “Love is a sneaky little bitch, she’ll make you poor, she’ll make you rich, but none the wiser”, meaning we can be totally drunk on love, and then the majority of the time, it comes crashing to a gut-wrenching end, but we silly mortals keep going back for more!!